urioTV/eso-hub-client-nix/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues.

 ## License
-This project is licensed under [Specify License, e.g., MIT, Apache 2.0].
+This project is licensed under the Do What The F*** You Want To Public License (WTFPL).